-COFA 5116 Research Project S2 T3 C6
+COFA 5116 Research Project S2 HPW3 C6 Design 2 Introduction to Computers

 This subject provides students with the opportunity to participate in a fine art study or an area of research which informs and supplements their Core Subjects.
 Students may take the Research Project in another part of the University with the approval of their Course Advisers.